diffix/test-syndiffix/README.md

 These tests all assume a root directory whose location is defined by the environment variable `AB_RESULTS_DIR`.
 The `AB_RESULTS_DIR` has a number of default subdirectories (which must be configured prior to running the tests):

-There are six different types of directories under the root directory:
+There are eight different types of directories under the root directory:

 * csv library: contains CSV datasets for testing.
 The datasets must be split into `train` and `test` files, each containing half of the data, randomly selected (see `misc/splitFile.py`).
 These two sets are in directories labeled `train` and `test`.
 * synthetic data building results: contains the results of building synthetic data.
 Has one sub-directory per method (or different set of method parameters).